 These monitors have a solid core current transducer (CT) permanently attached to them, and the whole assembly is mounted on the conductor.
 Some of the steps are common to the procedure to install with external CTs.
-Placement of the monitor needs to take into account the need for wireless radio connection to the gateway (do not enclose in a solid metal cabinet).

 Install the Monitor with Integrated CT on the circuit